Supporting your students’ transition to advanced maths

 These resources, produced by the legacy FMSP, offer some practical ways to encourage girls' participation.
 They are available within the FMSP Legacy Resources Archive.

 - Enrichment sessions

 Research suggests girls are more likely than boys to take A level Mathematics alongside non-STEM A level subjects, and so demonstrating the use of maths in other subjects is encouraging.
-This Decision Trees Teacher Guide provides a step-by-step plan and resources for use with Key Stage 4 students.
+The Decision Trees Teacher Guide provides a step-by-step plan and resources for use with Key Stage 4 students.
 The activities are designed to show how mathematical techniques can be used to make business and other decisions.
 There's an accompanying Decision Trees PowerPoint and Decision Trees handout (with solutions).

 - Extension lessons

 Research also suggests that girls in particular appreciate the opportunity to try out A level material before committing themselves to opt for it.
-This series of five lessons for Key Stage 4 students is designed to give them an insight into the sorts of topics they might meet at A level.
+A series of five lessons for Key Stage 4 students is designed to give them an insight into the sorts of topics they might meet at A level.
 These lessons are designed to be challenging, and relate the maths covered to a variety of careers.
 There is an associated series of presentations and all exercises are accompanied by fully worked solutions.